-- More than \$500, you must deposit your tax.
-See When Must You Deposit Your FUTA Tax. - \$500 or less, you can deposit your tax, pay your tax with a credit card or debit card, pay your tax by EFW if filing electronically, or pay your tax by check or money order with your return.
-For more information on electronic payment options, visit the IRS website at www.irs.gov/e-pay. - Less than \$1, you do not have to pay it.
+More than \$500, you must deposit your tax.
+See When Must You Deposit Your FUTA Tax, earlier. • \$500 or less, you can deposit your tax, pay your tax with a credit card or debit card, pay your tax by EFW if filing electronically, or pay your tax by check or money order with your return.
+For more information on electronic payment options, go to IRS.gov/Payments.

+Less than \$1, you don't have to pay it.

-If you do not deposit as required and pay any balance due with Form 940, you may be subject to a penalty.
+If you don't deposit as required and pay any balance due with Form 940, you may be subject to CAUTION a penalty.

-If you pay by EFT, credit card, or debit card, file your return using the Without a payment address under Where Do You File.
-Do not file Form 940-V, Payment Voucher.
+If you pay by EFT, credit card, or debit card, file your return using the Without a payment address under Where Do You File, ealier.
+Don't file Form 940-V, Payment Voucher.

-What if you cannot pay in full?
-If you cannot pay the full amount of tax you owe, you can apply for an installment agreement online.
+What if you can't pay in full?
+If you can't pay the full amount of tax you owe, you can apply for an installment agreement online.
 You can apply for an installment agreement online if:

-- You cannot pay the full amount shown on line 14, - The total amount you owe is \$25,000 or less, and - You can pay the liability in full in 24 months.
+- You can't pay the full amount shown on line 14, - The total amount you owe is \$25,000 or less, and - You can pay the liability in full in 24 months.

-To apply using the Online Payment Agreement Application, go to IRS.gov, click on Tools, then click on Online Payment Agreement.
+To apply using the Online Payment Agreement Application, go to IRS.gov/OPA.